LynnHaDo/GestureVerse/README.md

         - "ILoveYou": "Do the I Love You sign 🤟 (you can try doing 🫶 to see what happens)"
     - [x] Navigate based on handedness
     - [x] Display category, confidence score, and handedness in real-time
+    - [x] Adjust the number of hands the model can predict for.

-- [x] Additional configuration to the original `Choice` class to allow custom handling, add custom styling, ...
+- [x] Additional configuration to the original `Choice`, `Nav` classes to allow custom handling, add custom styling, ...

+- [x] A variable management system that allows keeping track of variables within the story.
+    - [x] Score keeping feature

 <p align="right">(<a href="#top">back to top</a>)</p>